Deirdre18/MongoDB-and-Python/README.md

 By writing and running python code in a .py file.

+## Commands used

+$ sudo apt-get install build-essential python-dev

+$ sudo pip3 install pymongo

+$ export mongo_URI="mongodb://root:trickORTREAT0301@ds163162.mlab.com:63162/mydbtest1"

+echo $MONGO_URI (we use this command, as in production when our code goes live, we don't want to expose passwords contained in these kind of connection strings).

 LESSON:

 In our last video, we learned how to use MongoDB from the command-line using the Mongo shell.